canonical/maas-hw-tutorial/README.md

 ---

-## 9. Deploy the Machine via CLI
+## 9. Deploy the machine via CLI

-a.
-In MAAS UI, **allocate the machine**
+- In MAAS UI, **allocate the machine**
-b.
-Get the machine system ID (from URL or list view)
+- Get the machine system ID (from URL or list view)
-c.
-On your MAAS server:
+- On your MAAS server:

 ```bash
 # Generate your API key